-- Clearing out unused templates and database fields can increase server space and performance
+- Deleting unused templates and database fields can increase server performance and disk space

-- Removing unused member groups and accounts shuts down potential security openings, as can updating plugins or the CMS itself
+- Removing unused member groups and accounts shuts down potential security gaps and holes, as does updating plugins or the CMS itself

-- Labeling old templates and functionality makes future development work faster and more accurate
+- Labeling old templates and functionality as such makes future development work faster and more accurate

-- Get the most functionality you can out of your plugins by making sure you’re running the latest versions
+- Get the most functionality you can out of your current plugins by making sure you’re running their latest versions

-- Removing defunct content keeps your site performing at peak SEO efficiency
+- Removing defunct content and forwarding those pages keeps your site performing at peak SEO efficiency